PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 Converts an integer/float data type to a string.

 `TONUM(a)`
-Covnerts a string to an integer or a float.
+Converts a string to an integer or a float.

 ## Mathematical Procedures